septi0/sentinel-hl/README.md

 The recommended way to install Sentinel-Hl is as a package (1) inside a virtual environment.

 #### 3. As a docker container
 The docker image is available at `ghcr.io/septi0/sentinel-hl:latest`.
 It can be deployed using any tool, just make sure that the network is set to host and the configuration folder is mounted to `/config` with a `config.yml` file inside it.
+The container runs the script as a daemon, but optionally you can pass alternative commands to do other tasks like clearing the cache, acknowledging hosts, etc.

 Sample run command:
 ```